-- The applied research project must involve students in the research and include participation by students in presenting their research in a public forum.
+- The applied research project is encouraged to involve students.
 Student involvement in the research may take place in the context of course activities, as independent study projects, or in another form.

 - There is no limit to the number of times an eligible person may apply for a Fellowship, but they should not apply to simply repeat a particular research project.
 However, former Fellows may propose subsequent phases of applied research projects already completed in previous Fellowship years.
 In addition to the merits of the current proposal, the committee will consider the applicant's history with CURAR Applied Research Fellowships.

 - It is the responsibility of applicant at time of application to demonstrate compliance with all relevant college policies (e.g. Institutional Review Board, Information Technology)

 - Where the proposed project entails development of new content areas for research or teaching, it is the responsibility of the applicant at the time of application to request a letter of support from his or her department chair or program chair explaining how applicant's plan advances institutional teaching and research goals.